-Mr. McLeod explained that this request is for recommendation for preliminary site condominium approval, tree removal permit, wetland use permit, and natural features setback modification for the proposed development, located on the north side of South Boulevard between Coolidge and Crooks.
+Mr. McLeod explained that this request is for recommendation for preliminary site condominium approval, a tree removal permit, a wetland use permit, and a natural features setback modification for the proposed development, located on the north side of South Boulevard between Coolidge and Crooks.
 He explained that the request if granted would allow for the development of nine site condominium units.
-He explained that if a recommendation can be made and is approved by City Council, it will come back to both Planning Commission and City Council for final approval.
+He explained that if a recommendation is made and approved by City Council, it will come back to both Planning Commission and City Council for final approval.
 He pointed out that the property is currently zoned R-4 and he stated that two parcels make up the overall development.
-He noted that surrounding residential units, the open area to the east and the residential development to the north.

-He displayed the overall potential impact for the environmental features on the site.
-He explained that there were three different environmental features that are of specific concern to the Commission, Wetland Area E which is proposed to be filled in total, Wetland Area C in the middle which is proposed to be modified and partially filled as well as the natural feature to be modified as well in conjunction with the filling of that wetland, and Wetland Area B to the far north, a small wetland, which is proposed to be filled and the modification to the natural feature setback eliminated as well in relationship to the actual fill area.
+He noted the surrounding residential units, the open area to the east and the residential development to the north.
+He displayed the potential impact for the environmental features on the site.
+He explained that there are three different environmental features that are of specific concern to the Commission, Wetland Area E which is proposed to be filled in total, Wetland Area C in the middle which is proposed to be modified and partially filled with its natural feature setback to be modified, and Wetland Area B to the far north, a small wetland, which is proposed to be filled with a modification to the natural feature setback.

-He explained that one of the things that was of primary concern and is the amount of tree removal on the site as well as the replanting of tree material on the site as well of the size of that material.
-He recalled that back in February the discussion was whether or not additional trees could be planted on site to try to bring the amount of trees being potentially banked to the City's Tree Fund leveled out and more plantings done on the site, as well as provide for larger plantings on the site itself to help provide additional screening or buffering between the proposed development and the neighboring properties.
+He explained that one of the things that is of primary concern is the amount of tree removal on the site as well, the replanting of tree material on the site, as well of the size of that material.
+He recalled that back in February the discussion was whether or not additional trees could be planted on site to try to reduce the amount of trees being potentially banked to the City's Tree Fund and to install larger plantings onsite to help provide additional screening or buffering between the proposed development and the neighboring properties.
 He stated that the developer has done that in part and he pointed out that throughout the site there are 12-foot evergreens being proposed in certain areas.
-He noted that this was reviewed by the Natural Resources Department intended to limit the amount of trees being banked and provide those on-site.
+He noted that this was reviewed by the Natural Resources Department with the intention to limit the amount of trees being banked and provide those on-site.
 He explained that the City's ordinance in part allows for that to occur, but in another part does not allow that to occur.
 He noted that the Natural Resources Department worked with the developer where possible to provide larger trees on site, going from 8-foot to 12-foot to try to limit the tree credits not being fulfilled on the site.
 He mentioned that one of the other things that came up with the Planning Commission was relative to the current tree canopy size and what that delineation might be, and that was also provided by the developer; and in those areas where the existing trees would remain, there is a general outline provided showing a dashed outline of where that canopy is shown relative to the overall development.
 He added that the sidewalk was also subject of the debate as to what side it would go on, and it is now proposed for the house side of the roadway to be more directly accessible to the residents.
 He noted that the developer is still seeking a modification for a sidewalk only on one side of the street.